 • driving unit (it can be, for example, gasoline or electric).

-1. So, the bed is a structure made of profiles / pipes and is intended to connect all parts of the concrete mixer into one system.
-If the unit is small, then the frame can be equipped with two / four wheels to make it easier to transport.
+1. So, the frame is a structure made of profiles/pipes and is intended to connect all parts of the concrete mixer into one system.
+If the unit is small, then the frame can be equipped with two/four wheels to make it easier to transport.

-2. Blades, augers and other parts that act directly on the ingredients of the concrete being kneaded can often be referred to mixing bodies.
+2. Mixing organs often include blades, augers and other parts that directly act on the ingredients of the concrete being mixed.

-3. A container is an element in which all these ingredients are mixed.
-Its volume and dimensions depend mainly on the performance of the concrete mixer.
+3. The container is the element in which all these ingredients are mixed.
+Its volume and dimensions depend mainly on the productivity of the concrete mixer.

-4. Unloading mechanism - it, as the name suggests, is intended for the extraction of concrete for the purpose of further use in construction work.
+4. Unloading mechanism - as the name suggests, it is intended for removing concrete for further use in construction work.
 It can also be different.

-5. Finally, a transmission with a driving unit is needed to convert this or that energy into the movement of a kneading body.
-As noted earlier, the engine is electric (used most often) or gasoline.
+5. Finally, a transmission with a driving unit is needed to convert this or that energy into the movement of the kneading organ.
+As noted earlier, the engine can be electric (used most often) or gasoline.

 There are several classifications of the unit described in the article, according to which it is divided according to one or another parameter.
-So, according to the principle of their action, there are five varieties of concrete mixers.
+Thus, according to the principle of their operation, concrete mixers come in five varieties.

 1. Gravitational.
 They differ in that the drum for mixing the solution rotates under the influence of gravity.
-The best option for the preparation of viscous and rigid concrete.
+The best option for preparing viscous and rigid concrete.

 2. Forced.
-A more difficult to manufacture do-it-yourself concrete mixer, where the container does not move, and the blades inside it mix the components of the mixture.
-Such units are used in private construction infrequently.
+A more difficult to make concrete mixer with your own hands, where the container does not move, and the blades inside it mix the components of the mixture.
+Such units are rarely used in private construction.

 3. Periodic.
-They are characterized by low power, and therefore need frequent stops.
-But for private construction, this is a completely acceptable option.
+They are characterized by low power and therefore require frequent stops.
+But for private construction this is a completely acceptable option.

 5. Permanent.
-Such concrete mixers, judging by the name, operate continuously, and therefore are used mainly for large volumes of work.
+Such concrete mixers, as their name suggests, operate continuously, and therefore are used primarily for large volumes of work.

-In addition, according to the type of concrete produced, the equipment can be of two types
+In addition, depending on the type of concrete being produced, equipment can be of two types

 • mortar mixers;